 Work your way through the Styles, and click on each one in turn.
 Watch what happens to your chart when you select a style.

-In later versions you may have to click the Quick Layout option on the Chart Layouts panel:
+In newer versions of Excel, you may have to click the Quick Layout option on the Chart Layouts panel:

 Click the down arrow to the right of the Chart Layouts panel to see the available layouts you can choose from:

 Again, click on each one in turn and see what happens to your chart.
 In the image below, we've gone for Layout 10:

 Changing the Chart Type - 2D Bar Charts